Sraleik/sorci/README.md

 The idea was to be able to do Full Event Sourcing without the need of an event store.
 So for now there is only one implementation of Sorci => SorciPostgres.
 Maybe other implementation will be done later.
+This library has never been used in production yet.
+Use at your own risk :)

 ```typescript
 import { SorciPostgres } from "sorci";